ardanlabs/python-go/pyext/README.md

 following the standard defined in [PEP-8](https://www.python.org/dev/peps/pep-0008/).

 ### Packaging

 One of the great things about Go is the packaging.
 Once you've built the executable - you can copy it over and it'll work™.
-In the Python world things are different, you need a Python interpreter on the machine running your code and install an external dependecies there as well.
+In the Python world things are different, you need a Python interpreter on the machine running your code and install external dependencies there as well.

-What happend in Python when you have an extension library which is compiled to platform specific code?
+What happened in Python when you have an extension library which is compiled to platform specific code?
 There are two options:
 1. You can ship a platform specific package called a `wheel`
 2. You can have the installer compile the Go code.
-Meaning they'll need a Go compilter on the machine running the application
+Meaning they'll need a Go compiler on the machine running the application

 Since this problem is common to any extension library, there's a standard way in Python that addresses both problems above.
 You write a `setup.py` which